Centrifugal micro-fluidic biochip: Nucleic acid analysis

 Nucleic acid sensing using gene-specific nucleic acid amplification with a fluorescence dye or a probe, nucleic acid microarrays, such as DNA microarrays, have become important tools for genetic analysis, gene expression profiling, and genetic-based diagnostics.
 In the gene-specific nucleic acid amplification, standard PCR or isothermal amplification, such as loop-mediated isothermal amplification (LAMP), is used to amplify the target genetic marker with the DNA-binding fluorescence dye or a sequence-specific probe is applied for signal generation.
 The fluorescence can be detected in a modified CD/DVD drive or a disc device.

 In the nucleic acid microarrays, the process of probe immobilization and signal amplification can be separated into five steps.
-The surface of the microchannel is first irradiated with UV light in the presence of ozone to produce a hydrophilic surface with a high density of carboxylic acid groups (step 1).
+The surface of the micro-channel is first irradiated with UV light in the presence of ozone to produce a hydrophilic surface with a high density of carboxylic acid groups (step 1).
 Then, the probe molecules (biotin, DNA, or human plasma IgG) are covalently attached to the polycarbon surface via amide coupling (step 2).
 Later, the target molecules are labeled with fluorescent tags and this biotin-labeled target DNA is hybridized with the probe DNA immobilized on the disk (step 3).
 Subsequently, gold nanoparticles are bonded with the target via streptavidin conjugate (step 4).
 Silver is then deposited onto the gold “seed” (step 5) to increase the particle size from a few to several hundred nanometers.
 The amplification of fluorescence will be detected by the detection system in the CD drive.